MilesSullivan726/Peace-for-the-Planets/README.md

 # Peace for the Planets

-Winner of the Games for Change Student CHallenge 2025: Peaceformers Challenge
+Winner of the Games for Change Student Challenge 2025: Peaceformers Challenge

 Peace for the Planets is a visual novel where you play as a Galactic Mediator, providing your council to alien species to encourage peace.
 This project was made for the Games for Change Student Challenge 2025, in particular the Peaceformers Challenge.